emepetres/birds-classification/README.md

 Training is done using fastai, deployment mimics its transforms to publish a gradio app that has no fastai dependencies.

+It automatically publish to Hugging Face after a pull request is succesfully merged in main branch.

 ## Train

 ```bash